Overview

 The “Work Diary” is a series of articles where I share what it’s like to work on a creative project.

-I started this diary with the idea of writing a short book about the reading habit.
-Along the way, I greatly improved how I read and also learned quite a bit about two note-taking methods: Zettelkasten and Build a Second Brain.
+I started this diary with the idea of writing a shortbook about the habit of reading.
+Along the way, I greatly improved my own reading practice and also learned a lot about two note-taking methods: Zettelkasten and Build a Second Brain.

-But something unexpected happened: I discovered that—counterintuitively—reading more does not necessarily mean generating more value in your work.
-Reading is important (it’s a requirement to be able to generate value), but it’s not the activity that generates value itself.
-What really creates value (and is the most limiting factor) is your ability to integrate what you read into your life.
+One of the most important insights I had is that reading more doesn’t necessarily mean generating more value.
+Reading is important, but it’s not the activity that creates value in and of itself.
+What really generates value (and is the most limiting factor) is your ability to integrate what you read into your life.

-You can read all the diary entries here (however most of the articles are only in spanish).
+You can read all the diary entries here.